 Welcome!

-I have once again put the next Celtic Zodiac and Plants blog on hold until things calm down a bit.
+I should resume the next Celtic Zodiac and Plants blog soon, since the big W will be arriving shortly.
 This next one will feature Hazel, Crane, and Amethyst, among other things, so patiently follow us on FB and here on our website so you can catch it when it does come out.

 I am writing about our journey of building our chickens their insulated winter coop, including how, why, what worked, and what we would change on our next one.
 I have had to revamp it already due to our flock increasing, so I will add our addition into my accounts for you as well.